LaloBerro/UPM-ObjectPool/README.md

 Install Guide

-1. Add this package to the project: https://github.com/LaloBerro/UPM-ZenjectExtensions.git.
+1. Add this package to the project by Git Url: https://github.com/LaloBerro/UPM-GitDependecyResolver.git
-2. Then add Extenject to the project.
+2. Then add Extenject to the project: https://assetstore.unity.com/packages/tools/utilities/extenject-dependency-injection-ioc-157735
 3. Then add this package by Git Url.
-4. Ready to use.
+4. It is ready to use.